SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/07-Homework.md

 To inherit (extend) a class, a new class is defined with the **extends** keyword after its name.

-They also have to call the parent constructor from their own constructor, so the prototype chain is established.
+They also have to call the parent constructor from their constructor, so the prototype chain is established.

 For **Junior** and **Senior**, the only difference from the parent **Employee** is the elements inside the tasks array, since they can use the functions directly from the base class.